Phishing Attack Statistics 2026: Reasons to Lose Sleep Over

 Vulnerable user segments

-AI cyber attacks become more effective
+AI makes attacks more effective

 Real case

-Most phishing emails contain malicious attachments
+Most phishing emails carry a malicious payload

-Personal Identifiable Information (PII) is a target
+Personal data is the target

 Impersonation campaigns use famous brands

-In Q1 2025, Microsoft accounted for 36% of all brand phishing incidents worldwide, followed by Google at 12% and Apple at 8%
+Trusted brands like Microsoft and DocuSign are frequently impersonated to make phishing more convincing.
+In Q1 2025, Microsoft accounted for 36% of brand-phishing incidents, followed by Google at 12% and Apple at 8% (Check Point).

-What is the Role of AI in Phishing Attacks
+What Is the Role of AI in Phishing Attacks?

 AI-enhanced social engineering